anza-xyz/agave/quic-datagram/README.md

 Table serves two objectives:
 * Admission control - we do not allow > 1 connection per peer ID, votor has no need to allow more.
-* Dispatch of egress packets - we need to pick a connection to send over irrespective of travel direction.
+* Dispatch of egress packets - we need to pick a connection to send packets over.

 We could split the single table into 2 (one for egress, one for ingress) if we use each connection in one direction.
-This not notably simplify the implementation.
+This does not notably simplify the implementation.

-## Pubkey based connection direction tiebreaker
+### Pubkey based connection direction tiebreaker

-For every peer pair, the node with the **lower** pubkey is the dialer; the higher pubkey listens.
-The rule is enforced on both sides:
+For every peer pair, the node with the **lower** pubkey is the canonical dialer; in case connection attempts race, the one in which higher pubkey listens wins.

-- Server closes any inbound from a peer with `pubkey >= local` with `WRONG_DIRECTION`.
-- Client drops egress to peers with `pubkey <= local` when no cached connection exists (counted as `egress_dropped_higher_pubkey`); it waits for the peer to dial in, then `send_over_inbound` finds the inbound and uses it for the higher→lower direction.

-This partitions connections cleanly: the lex-higher side only ever holds inbound (server-accepted) entries; the lex-lower side only ever holds outbound (we-dialed) ones.
-This avoids races where peers try to connect to each other.
+The rule is enforced after handshakes complete only, so both handshakes race and if one completes before other is initiated, it is kept.

 ### Minimal buffering during `Dialing`